Frequently Asked Questions

 Undergraduate students must have a grade point average of 2.00 overall GPA, a major declared, and at least 90 credits earned or in progress (including transfer credit) to apply for graduation.

-Yes, all William Paterson University students—main campus, online, or offsite—are welcome to attend the University in-person graduation ceremony.
+Yes, all William Paterson University students—main campus and online —are welcome to attend the University in-person commencement ceremony.
+Learn more about the commencement ceremony by visiting WPUNJ Commencement

 Information Technology at William Paterson University strives to provide state-of-the-art technology solutions that meet the needs of our university community, and we are committed to providing the best user support possible.
 User Services consists of the Help Desk, Field Services, Enterprise Desktop Support, and Technology Consultants.
 In coordination, they triage technology-related requests, resolve technical problems, develop technology infrastructure, and more.
 If you encounter information technology or user services issues, our team can assist.
 Simply reach out to our IT Help Desk online or call 973-720-4357.